 It came to light that Apple, anticipating favourable sanctions from the both central and local state government, had decided to commence assembling of iPhones at its OEM (Original Equipment Manufacturer) partner Wistron's factory unit in Peenya, an industrial hub in west of Bengaluru.

-But, just a few days ago, Nirmala Sitharaman, union minister of commerce and industry, in written reply to a query of fellow parliamentarian over the government's stand on Apple request, said they have not fully accepted all the proposals muted by Apple.
+But, just a few days ago, Nirmala Sitharaman, union minister of commerce and industry, in written reply to a query of fellow parliamentarian over the government's stand on Apple request, said they have not fully accepted all the proposals mooted by Apple.

 American company had asked for tax sops, which included custom duty exemption on procurement of components for assembling and repair units, capital equipment for a period of 15 years, alter FDI (Foreign Direct Investment) norms, that requires 30 percent domestic sourcing, to set up single-branded Apple retail stores and also sell refurbished iPhones in India.